DBMalihase/alx-pre_course/0x01-git/README.md

-How to updating READMe.md file on Github
+How to update READMe.md file on Github